 Thomas Carney was the second governor of the State of Kansas.

-He was born in Delaware County, Ohio on August 20, 1824.
+He was born in Delaware County, Ohio, on August 20, 1824.
 His father, James Carney, died in 1828, leaving a widow and four small sons.
-Thomas remained with his mother until he was 19 years old, and frequently hauled the products of their little farm with an ox team to Newark, some 36 miles distant.
-When he was 19 he left home with about $3.50 in his pocket and went to an uncle, Elijah Carney, at Berkshire, Ohio, where he stayed for several months, working for his board and attending school.
+Thomas remained with his mother until he was 19 years old and frequently hauled the products of their little farm with an ox team to Newark, some 36 miles distant.
+When he was 19, he left home with about $3.50 in his pocket and went to an uncle, Elijah Carney, in Berkshire, Ohio, where he stayed for several months, working for his board and attending school.

-In the fall of 1844, he found employment with a retail dry-goods concern at Columbus before later taking a position with a wholesale dry-goods house in Cincinnati.
-He was later admitted as a partner to the business and the firm of Carney, Swift & Co. became one of the best known dry-goods houses in the country.
-After some 12 years in Cincinnati his health began to deteriorate and in 1857 he visited the West in search of a new location.
+In the fall of 1844, he found employment with a retail dry-goods concern in Columbus before taking a position with a wholesale dry-goods house in Cincinnati.
+He was later admitted as a partner to the business, and the firm of Carney, Swift & Co. became one of the best-known dry-goods houses in the country.
+After some 12 years in Cincinnati, his health began to deteriorate, and in 1857, he visited the West in search of a new location.

-In the spring of 1858, he opened the first wholesale house in Leavenworth, Kansas with a partner named Thomas C. Stevens.
-Carney soon took an active interest in public affairs and in 1861 was elected to the second State Legislature.
-That same year, he married Rebecca Ann Cannady at Kenton, Ohio on November 13, 1861.
+In the spring of 1858, he opened the first wholesale house in Leavenworth, Kansas, with a partner named Thomas C. Stevens.
+Carney soon took an active interest in public affairs and, in 1861, was elected to the second State Legislature.
+That same year, he married Rebecca Ann Cannady in Kenton, Ohio, on November 13, 1861.

-In 1865-66 he was mayor of the city of Leavenworth and later was one of the founders of the First National Bank, and became a director of the Kansas City, Lawrence & Fort Gibson Railroad.
-In addition to these businesses, he also became interested in mining ventures in Colorado.
+In 1865-66, he was mayor of the city of Leavenworth and later was one of the founders of the First National Bank and became a director of the Kansas City, Lawrence & Fort Gibson Railroad.
+In addition to these businesses, he became interested in Colorado mining ventures.
 He retired from business in 1875.

 Carney died on July 28, 1888, from apoplexy.
-At the time of his election to the office of governor, he was a wealthy man, but in later years financial reverses came — due, it is said, to the unworthy schemes of designing politicians — and he died comparatively poor.
+At the time of his election to the governor’s office, he was a wealthy man.
+However, in later years, financial reverses came — due, it is said, to the unworthy schemes of designing politicians — and he died comparatively poor.